OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 #### On Supabase

-Use the Supabase CLI to set environent variables in the Supabase project.
+Use the Supabase CLI to set environment variables in the Supabase project.

 ```bash
 ╭─iamwill@kronos ~/code/@onesignalDevelopers/onesignal-supabase-edge-function-sample ‹main●›